 The hardest part of the trajectory is the last part.
 Florida law and palliative-care medicine give you tools.

 Hospice eligibility.
-CMS LCD L34567 sets dementia hospice eligibility at FAST 7c (the patient cannot ambulate independently) plus a complication in the past 12 months: aspiration pneumonia, recurrent UTI/sepsis, stage 3-4 pressure ulcer, weight loss ≥10%, or albumin <2.5 g/dL.
+CMS LCD L34567 generally sets dementia hospice eligibility at FAST stage 7 or greater plus a qualifying complication in the past 12 months, such as aspiration pneumonia, recurrent UTI or sepsis, stage 3–4 pressure ulcers, significant weight loss, or low albumin.
 Hospice election is reversible at any time; the family can revoke and re-elect.

-MOLST / DNRO.
-Florida's yellow DH Form 1896 DNRO is the EMS-recognized do-not-resuscitate order, signed by the physician and patient or surrogate.
-Late-stage dementia families typically pair the DNRO with a hospice-prescribed comfort kit (oral morphine, lorazepam, ondansetron, glycopyrrolate, scopolamine).
+DNRO.
+Florida's yellow DH Form 1896 DNRO is the EMS-recognized do-not-resuscitate order, signed by the physician and the patient or surrogate.
+Late-stage dementia families typically pair it with a hospice-prescribed comfort kit.

 Anticipatory grief.
-Caregivers commonly grieve in two phases: the slow loss of the person during the disease trajectory, and the death itself.
+Caregivers commonly grieve in two phases: the slow loss of the person during the disease, and the death itself.
 Both are normal.
-Hospice teams include a chaplain, social worker, and bereavement counselor who continue with family for at least a year after the death.
+Hospice teams include a chaplain, social worker, and bereavement counselor who continue with the family for at least a year after the death.
 Use them.

 Federal headwinds and Florida 2026 legislation